thesnappingdog/hubspotscripts/README.md

 - Export blog post tags aka topic IDs to CSV (check script)
 - Export Blog post metadata - id, name, url, topic ids (check script)
 - Update blog post author in bulk (check script)
-- Create a workflow with 15 if branches based on CSV data =>  This one is specifically made for mapping clearbit countries to enumarated country values, but might make this more generic if it turns out to be useful
+- Create a workflow with 15 if branches based on CSV data =>  This one is specifically made for mapping Clearbit country values to enumerated country values, but might make this more generic if it turns out to be useful

 ## Installation